Advancing Clinical & Public Health Using Teams and Tech

 Why Team Science?

 Team science emphasizes collaboration among researchers from multiple disciplines and leverages the diverse strengths and expertise of scientists who may typically pursue scientific endeavors separately.
 In clinical and public health spheres, this might involve collaboration between clinicians, practicing physicians, medical microbiologists and pharmacists who work jointly on a research initiative and discuss subsequent implementation and best practices in health care spaces.
 Examples of effective partnerships of this nature might consist of scientists working on basic translational studies or microbiologists trying to understand how the microbiome relates to diagnostic and prognostic implications in clinical studies.
 “All of these teams include people who understand and generate the data in the lab, as well as people who see patients,” said A. Krishna Rao, M.D., M.S., Associate Professor of Infectious Diseases and Internal Medicine at the University of Michigan and track lead for Clinical Infections and Vaccines (CIV) at ASM Microbe 2023.
-Team science will be the focus of the ASM Microbe 2023 session, “The Whole is Greater than the Sum of the Parts: Team Microbiology in Action."
+Team science was the focus of the ASM Microbe 2023 session, “The Whole is Greater than the Sum of the Parts: Team Microbiology in Action."